 In order to ensure the effectiveness of asset freezing measures, the FEFTA makes it obligation for banks and other prescribed financial institutions and funds transfer service providers to implement confirmation as to whether or not exchange transactions related to customers' payments are equivalent to the transactions subject to asset freezing measures based on the FEFTA (hereinafter the "obligation to implement confirmations").
-The act also imposes the above obligation to implement confirmations regarding asset freezing measures on electronic payment instruments service providers, etc.

-In addition, based on the FEFTA, Japan conducts inspections of financial institutions, etc. providing foreign exchange service with respect to the status of compliance with laws and regulations related to asset freezing and other economic sanctions., etc. Moreover, on April 1, 2024, Requirements for Financial Sanction Compliance on foreign exchange transactions service provider, which make it obligatory for banks, etc., funds transfer service providers, electronic payment instruments service providers, and currency exchange operators to develop systems to implement asset freezing and other measures, were come into force.
-As a result, financial institutions and other entities to which the standards are applicable are required to conduct risk management activities for appropriate fulfillment of asset freezing and other requirements, including appropriate risk evaluation regarding asset freezing measures as well as the development and enforcement of procedural manuals for risk mitigation.
+The act also imposes the above obligation to implement confirmations regarding asset freezing measures on electronic payment instruments service providers, etc. In addition, based on the FEFTA, Japan conducts inspections of financial institutions, etc. providing foreign exchange service with respect to the status of compliance with laws and regulations related to asset freezing and other economic sanctions., etc. Moreover, on April 1, 2024, the Requirements for Financial Sanction Compliance on foreign exchange transactions service providers, which make it obligatory for banks, etc., funds transfer service providers, electronic payment instruments service providers, etc., and currency exchange operators, etc. to develop systems to implement asset freezing and other measures, were put into force.
+As a result, financial institutions and other entities to which the requirements are applicable are required to conduct risk management activities for the appropriate implementation of asset freezing and other measures, including appropriate risk evaluation regarding asset freezing and other measures as well as the development and enforcement of procedural manuals for risk mitigation.

-(Reference 16) Number of entities on which foreign exchange inspection was conducted in recent years
+(Reference 14) Number of entities on which foreign exchange inspection was conducted in recent years

-Program year 2022: 110; program year 2021: 106; program year 2020: 24; program year 2019: 78; program year 2018: 124
+Program year71 2023:105; program year 2022: 110; program year 2021: 106; program year 2020: 24; program year 2019: 78; program year 2018: 124